-Warsaw Film School – a decade in film and innovation
+Warsaw Film School – 15 years in film and innovation

 Warsaw Film School was founded in 2004 by Polish film director, producer and screenwriter Maciej Slesicki and one of the country's most popular actors, Boguslaw Linda - thespian protagonist of Andrzej Wajda's last film "Afterimage".